johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md

 hide_table_of_contents: false
 ---

 Azure Static Web Apps can perform URL redirects using the `routes` section in the `staticwebapp.config.json`.
 However it is limited.
-This post will demonstrate dynamic redirects with Azure Functions.
+This post will demonstrate dynamic URL redirects with Azure Functions.

 ![title image reading "Azure Static Web Apps: dynamic redirects with Azure Functions" with the Static Web Apps and Azure Functions logo](title-image.png)